 INSIDER TIP 2

-If you are registered to Pôle Emploi and receive French unemployment benefits, you may be eligible to French healthcare as a European jobseeker.
+If you are registered to Pôle Emploi and receive French unemployment benefits, you may be eligible for French healthcare as a jobseeker.

 INSIDER TIP 3